(Regarding the history of this photograph, please Click Here to read my blog Fire-Fire-Fire/).

 Malabar Marriage Act of 1896 was the first legislation to legitimise Sambandham among Nairs.
 The act did not achieve the desired results.
 It was followed by Travancore Nair Act of 1912, 1925 and the Cochin Nair Act of 1920 which made Sambandham illegal and broke the matriarchal system of inheritance among Nairs.
 Mannath Padmanabhan, a social reformist, exhorted Nair males to find jobs, earn income and take responsibility of their wives and children.
 EMS Namboothiripad, the first elected Communist Chief Minister of India, exhorted all men to take up the role of producer and provider for their families.

 Most Namboothiris – the Brahmins of Kerala – have a patriarchal family system, barring a few with matriarchal system.
-The marriage ceremony is called ‘Veli’ and is a four day affair.
-The speciality is that the Thali Kettu (tying of the Thaali) is done by the bride’s father.
+The marriage ceremony is called ‘Veli‘ and is a four day affair.
+The specialty is that the Thali Kettu (tying of the Thaali) is done by the bride’s father.
 Out of the eight different marriage styles for Indian Brahmans, the only style which needs the bride’s father to do Thaali Kettu was opted by Namboothiris and is called Kantthasoothram.
 The common practice among Indian Brahmans is that the groom does the Thaali Kettu and is called Mangalyasoothram.
 Namboothiris consider Kantthasoothram better as it enables their ladies to perform Bali and Sraadham (rituals conducted post-funeral to enable the spirits to reach heaven) of her parents.

 The brother-in-law of the groom prepares the thread the evening before the wedding.
 The knot to be tied is the Aan-Kettu, meaning the male knot, which in fact is the reef knot.
-The brother-in-law being experienced with his wedding, acts as a coach to the groom and would make the groom practise the knot until achieving perfection.
+The brother-in-law being experienced with his wedding, acts as a coach to the groom and make the groom practise the knot until achieving perfection.
 Many grooms tremble while tying the knot as all the eyes and cameras in the church are trained on to the knot being tied.
 Placing the Manthrakodi upon the bride’s head symbolises the groom accepting the responsibility to protect and cherish his bride.
 This is a tradition adapted from the Nairs.
 A woman from the groom’s family, usually the sister or a cousin of the groom, stands behind the bride once the Thaali is tied, signifying the reception into the household of her husband.
 In some Christian communities, the Minnu remains on the thread for one week until the groom’s mother cuts the thread, and the Minnu is moved onto a chain.

 The Muslim wedding in Kerala is an amalgamation of Kerala Nair and Islamic traditions.
-In India, Islam first came to Kerala due to the spice trade with the Arabs who took the spices of Kerala to Europe.
+In India, Islam first came to Kerala through the spice trade with the Arabs who took the spices of Kerala to Europe.
 It is believed that the first mosque of India, the Cheraman Juma Masjid, was built in 629 (during the life of Prophet Muhammad) in Kerala.

 Traditionally, Oppana, a folk dance form specific to the Muslim community of North Kerala, is performed the day before the wedding day.
 The dance is generally presented by young female relatives of the bride, who sing and dance around the bride clapping their hands.
 The aim is to entertain the bride who sits in the centre, dressed in all finery, covered with gold ornaments.
 Today, Oppana in some form or the other is practised amongst Muslims all over Kerala.
 On the wedding day the Nikkah ceremony is conducted – the official marriage contract – either at the mosque or at the bride’s home.
 The Nikkah ceremony is mostly all male affair.
 After the Nikkah ceremony, the Muslims is Southern Kerala have a ceremony for tying the Thaali in the presence of all the relatives and friends.